 Contact: Margaret Errington

-Housed inside our facilities at St. John's, Hagar's Basket is a ministry of St. John's that offers household products to families of all ages in need.
-Household items are collected from parishioners which are then distributed monthly from the pantry.
-Volunteers are needed to help collect, sort, and stock the shelves throughout the month, find corporate sponsors, and staff the pantry the third Wednesday of every month from 1:00 to 5:00 p.m.
+Housed at St. John's in our renovated Outreach Center, Hagar's Basket is a ministry of St. John's that offers household products to families of all ages in need.
+Household items such as laundry detergent, toilet paper, paper towels, diapers, and wipes are collected from parishioners which are then distributed monthly from the pantry.
+Volunteers are needed to help collect, sort, and stock the shelves throughout the month, find corporate sponsors, and staff the pantry the third Wednesday of every month from 8:00 to 11:00 a.m.

-Merry Oaks Elementary School / CIS: The ECW partners with Communities in Schools (CIS), an agency of Children & Family Services, to support Merry Oaks in numerous ways throughout the year, including a fall backpack and school supplies drive, the Win Robinson Christmas giving tree, Teacher Appreciation breakfasts, and clothing drives.
-STJE Volunteers can help by donating items throughout the year such as baked goods, back to school items, Christmas gifts, and clothing.
-Volunteers can also help serve breakfasts, sort and distribute donated items, and assist with the Christmas party.
+St. Johns partners with Communities in Schools (CIS), an agency of Children & Family Services, to support Merry Oaks in numerous ways throughout the year, including a fall backpack and school supplies drive, the Win Robinson Christmas giving tree, Teacher Appreciation breakfasts, and uniform and winter coat drives.
+STJE Volunteers can help by donating items throughout the year such as baked goods for breakfasts, back to school items, Christmas gifts, and clothing.
+Volunteers can also help with proctoring and tutoring programs.

 Contact: Sarah Brock Rhodes